 Guru Dorje Drolö Card Print

-This 8.5 x 11” reproduction card print by Pema Namdol Thaye is offered freely (shipping and handling not included) in dedication of the late Kathok Nyingma masters: the renowned Kyabje Chatral Rinpoche, and his vajra brother, Lama Tsarak Gonpo Tenzing Rinpoche.
+This 8.5 x 11” reproduction card print by Pema Namdol Thaye is offered free of charge (shipping and handling not included) in dedication of the late Kathok Nyingma masters: the renowned Kyabje Chatral Rinpoche, and his vajra brother, Lama Tsarak Gonpo Tenzing Rinpoche.
 Please see the option below to choose your appropriate shipping and handling fee.

 The back side of this Guru Dorje Drolö card features the handprint and mantra blessing of the Kyabje Chatral Rinpoche, which mirrors the back of Pema Namdol’s original Guru Dorje Drolö thanka.